Geometry Solver from Screenshot

 Geometry Solver from Screenshot FAQ

-Can XMath AI solve problems from screenshots?
+Can XMath AI solve triangle angle problems from screenshots?